-You can calculate your small business entity turnover by making the following adjustments to your aggregated turnover amount.
+You can calculate your small business entity turnover by making the following adjustments to your aggregated turnover amount:

-- If you have included another entity's turnover in your aggregated turnover amount, you will need to: - subtract that entity's turnover, and - add back any income you derived from your affiliates or connected entities. - If you have retail fuel sales, you must add back your retail fuel sales.
+- If you have included another entity's turnover in your aggregated turnover amount, you will need to - subtract that entity's turnover, and - add back any income you derived from your affiliates or connected entities. - If you have retail fuel sales, you must add them back.